abrasher/abrasher.github.io/index.md

 | Total                  | - / -       | - / -     |          555.8 |

 ### Can I invite someone I know?
-Sure, the most users we have the less it costs for each person overall!
+Sure, the more users we have the less it costs for each person overall!